Bizzlebin/team_g/readme.txt

 ===
 Constraints

-Fields must not be [preformatted] blockquotes—they are difficult to parse (at present).
-Assumes 1 script with same "snake_case" name as """name""".
-If using the legacy distutils.core, fields must be "short strings", under 200 characters, to be compatible with the older utility (setuptools does not appear to have this restriction).
+Fields other than """long_description""" must not be [preformatted] blockquotes—they are difficult to parse (at present).
+Assumes main script has same "snake_case" name as """name""".
+If using the legacy distutils.core, fields other than """long_description""" must be "short strings", under 200 characters, to be compatible with the older utility (read https://docs.python.org/3/distutils/setupscript.html#additional-meta-data; setuptools does not appear to have this restriction).
 The """name""", """version""", and """url""" fields are required for distutils.

 Some fields will need to be manually added.
 There is no consistent way to add an e-mail address since it is not part of the NKMF at present.
 Similarly, other fields are not part of the NKMF and/or are just not very useful for the majority of projects; make sure to check project requirements.
 Finally, note the below fields, which can be generated programmatically (eg, using the vermin library) but are outside the scope of this parser: